 - 1. Checking to make sure the field is properly marked; - 2.
-Making sure there are down markers and chains, and an auxiliary down marker (without numbers) on the press-box side of the field; - 3.
+Making sure there are down markers and chains, an auxiliary down marker (without numbers), and a timeout clock on the press-box side of the field; - 3.
 Making sure there are two red (or orange) line-to-gain ground markers ready; and - 4.
 Making sure the play clocks are elevated above field level and clearly visible from the field and benches at all times.

-Game Clock.
-The game clock shall be controlled by the standby official on the field.
-In consultation with the originating television network and/or home game management, the standby official shall start the scoreboard clock 90 minutes prior to kickoff.

-The starting of the 20-minute halftime clock shall be the responsibility of the referee.
+Game Clock and Play Clock.
+The game clock and play clock shall be controlled by two separate individuals as assigned by the host institution.
+The host institution shall provide accommodations for both operators in the stadium press box that provides a direct and unobstructed view of the playing field and is shielded from all public interference.
+In consultation with the originating television network and/or home game management, the game clock operator shall start the scoreboard clock 90 minutes prior to kickoff.
+The starting of the 20-minute halftime clock shall be the responsibility of the game clock operator.
+[Revised: 5/27/22]